rishabhmehta11/end-game-api/README.md

 ## Running Locally

 You will need to set an local postgres database to store and retrive the data.
 Once postgres is set up you can use /metrics/preload controller to prepoulate some data for test/demo purpose.
+The test json file contains data ranging from 24-10-2024 till 08-11-2024 to help compute statistics

 ```bash
 mvn spring-boot:run